srares13/keyboard-cursors-and-selections/README.md

 ### Behaviours

--  When you start editing the file, the inactive selections will disappear.
+-  When you start editing the file, the inactive selections will be removed.

 <br>